LambdaHack/LambdaHack/README.md

 may be mouse for menus, go-to, inspecting the map, aiming at distant positions and keyboard for everything else.

-If you are using a terminal frontend, e.g. the best supported vty frontend, then numeric keypad (especially keypad `*` and `/`) may not work correctly, depending on versions of libraries, terminfo and terminal emulators.
+If you are using the ANSI terminal frontend (`--frontendANSI` on commandline), then numeric keypad (especially keypad `*` and `/`) may not work correctly, depending on the versions of libraries terminal emulators.
 Toggling the Num Lock key may help or make issues worse.
-As a workaround, in the vty frontend, numbers are used for movement, which sadly prevents the number keys from selecting heroes.
+As a workaround, in the ANSI terminal frontend, numbers are used for movement, which sadly prevents the number keys from selecting heroes.
 The commands that require pressing Control and Shift together won't work either, but fortunately they are not crucial to gameplay.

-Some effort went into making the vty frontend usable with screen readers, but without feedback it's hard to say how accessible that setup is.
+Some effort went into making the ANSI frontend usable with screen readers, but without feedback it's hard to say how accessible that setup is.
-As a side effect of screen reader support, there is no aiming line nor path in vty frontend and some of map position highlighting is performed using the terminal cursor.
+As a side effect of screen reader support, there is no aiming line nor path in ANSI frontend and some of map position highlighting is performed using the terminal cursor.
 Screen readers may also work better with animations turned off, using `--noAnim` or the corresponding config file or main game menu options.